Octopus Free Crochet Pattern Main Image

 Sew coral reef parts to the headband, beginning with the kelp sewn into the twist of the headband, which allows it to stick straight up:

-INGRID THE OCTOPUS FREE CROCHET PATTERN VIDEO TUTORIAL:
+INGRID THE OCTOPUS CROCHET PATTERN VIDEO TUTORIAL:

 Love crochet amigurumi?
 I have more animal and free food toy patterns!
 Here’s a couple you might be interested in: